Chart Color Schemes

 Residential development activity is lower than average in Daly according to AreaSearch's national comparison of local real estate markets

-Daly had 8 dwelling approvals over five years ending in 2015.
-This minimal residential development activity is typical of rural areas with modest housing needs and limited construction due to local demand and infrastructure capacity.
-The small number of approvals can significantly impact annual growth and relativity statistics.
+Daly had minimal residential development activity from 2014 to 2018 with only eight dwelling approvals in total.
+This low level of development is typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that the small number of approvals can significantly impact annual growth and relativity statistics on an individual project basis.

-Daly's construction activity is significantly less than the Rest of NT, and well below national averages.
-Recent building activity consists entirely of detached dwellings, aligning with rural living preferences for space and privacy.
-New construction favours detached housing more than current patterns suggest (83.0% at Census), indicating robust demand for family homes despite increasing density pressures.
-According to AreaSearch's latest quarterly estimate, Daly is projected to add 272 residents by 2041.
+Daly showed significantly less construction activity than the Rest of NT during this period, with its development pattern well below national averages.
+Recent building activity from 2014 to 2018 consisted entirely of detached dwellings, aligning with rural living preferences for space and privacy.
+New construction favoured detached housing more than current patterns suggest (83.0% at Census), indicating ongoing robust demand for family homes despite increasing density pressures.
+According to the latest AreaSearch quarterly estimate, Daly is projected to add 272 residents by 2041.

 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.